cdegroot/evrl/_posts/2017-11-10-scala-part-ii.markdown

 at [PagerDuty](http://www.pagerduty.com) where Scala, certainly back then, reigned supreme.

-In ever case, the same thing happened - Scala has flaws, and they are serious enough to make me recommend to not use the language.
+In every case, the same thing happened - Scala has flaws, and they are serious enough to make me recommend to not use the language.
 In the Java ecosystem, frankly, I do not see any language I would like to use; Clojure comes close, but Java shines through everywhere and if I want to write Lisp, there are [excellent](https://www.cons.org/cmucl/)